newrelic/nr1-quickstarts/README.md

 # New Relic Quickstart

 Community repository of New Relic dashboards, alerts, and installation instructions.
-You can find the repository here: (TODO ADD URL)
+You can find the repository here: https://newrelic-experimental.github.io/quickstarts/

 ## Adding your own dashboards, alerts or instructions